-Echium candicans 'Star of Madeira' (Variegated Pride of Madeira) - with whitish peeling bark and 4 to 8 inch long, narrow, gray-green leaves that are striped with cream and held at the ends of the branches.
+Echium candicans 'Star of Madeira' (Variegated Pride of Madeira) - This evergreen shrub grows to 6+ feet tall by about as wide with whitish peeling bark and 4 to 8 inch long, narrow, gray-green leaves that are striped with cream and held at the ends of the branches.
 Rising above the foliage in spring on into early summer are the large 20-inch-long showy pyramidal stalks of small clear blue flowers with reddish stamens.

 Plant in full to part day sun where it is drought tolerant and hardy to short duration temperatures to about 25 degrees F. This showy plant occupies a large space, so give it some room and is particularly useful in seaside gardens.